ruialmeida-cyber/ruialmeida-cyber/README.md

 # Final Note

-Identity security is not just about configuring access correctly once — it’s about understanding how that access behaves, evolves, and sometimes drifts over time.
-That is what I’m trying to build skill in.
+Identity security is not just about configuring access correctly once — it’s about understanding how access behaves, evolves, and sometimes drifts into risk over time.
+That is the skill I am building.